YoungAgency/api_examples/README.md

 ```

 ## Balances (BAL)
+You will receive:
-You will receive a list of all balances on this channel when you connect to the websocket.
+- a list of all balances on this channel when you connect to the websocket.
-You will receive updates on this channel when balance is updated.
+- object when balance is updated
 ### First message
 ```json
 {